lupyuen/lupyuen.github.io/src/dsi.md

     [__"Draw A Line"__](https://lupyuen.github.io/pinetime-rust-mynewt/articles/mcuboot#draw-a-line)

-    (PinePhone will refresh its entire display continously)
+    (PinePhone will refresh its entire display continuously)

 If we're not familiar with PineTime's ST7789 Display, please read the docs above!